fniessink/toisto/docs/software.md

 # Software documentation

-## Topics
+## Concepts, labels, and topics

-Built-in topics are located in `src/topics` in the form of JSON files.
-Users can specify which built-in topics to practice using the `-T/--topic` command-line option. `toisto practice --help` shows the available built-in topics.
+Built-in concepts are located in `src/concepts` in the form of JSON files.
+Users can specify which built-in concepts to practice using the `-T/--topic` command-line option. `toisto practice --help` shows the available built-in topics.

-Users can also create their own topic files as long as it complies with the description below and pass them to Toisto using the `-f/--topic-file` command-line option.
+Users can also create their own concept files as long as they comply with the description below and pass them to Toisto using the `-f/--concept-file` command-line option.

-## Concepts and labels

-Each topic is a collection of *concepts*.
+Each concept file contains one or more *concepts*.
 Each concept has *labels* in different languages, identified by *language identifiers*.

 A concept can be anything that can be expressed in language.
 The labels are words, phrases, or sentences that express the concept in a specific language.
 The language identifiers are two or three letter strings as listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).

-The contents of a JSON topic file looks as follows:
+The contents of a JSON concept file looks as follows:

 ```json
 {